doublej42/DotNetVuetify/README.md

 ﻿# ASP.NET Core Vue Starter

-The repository contains an ASP.&#8203;NET Core + Vue.js starter template.
+The repository contains an ASP.&#8203;NET Core + Vue.js + Vuetify 2 starter template.

+This template was base of https://github.com/SoftwareAteliers/asp-net-core-vue-starter and updated by DoubleJ42

 The template is created by Vue CLI 3.0 with a new plugin based architecture allowing developers to interactively scaffold a new project with just a one command.

 Original article how to create the starter template is available [here](https://medium.com/software-ateliers/asp-net-core-vue-template-with-custom-configuration-using-cli-3-0-8288e18ae80b).